Recruitment - Fire Control

 You will need to have clear speech, a good command of the English language - including the ability to spell accurately, and good keyboard skills.

-If you have been successful at the application stage, you will be required to attend an evaluation day.
-Evaluation days form part of Gloucestershire Fire and Rescue Service's Recruitment and Selection Strategy and are designed to make sure that we select the right individuals to help drive our organisation forward and deliver the best service possible to the people of Gloucestershire.
+If you have been successful at the application stage, you will be required to attend an assessment day.
+Assessment days form part of Gloucestershire Fire and Rescue Service's Recruitment and Selection Strategy and are designed to make sure that we select the right individuals to help drive our organisation forward and deliver the best service possible to the people of Gloucestershire.

-The day will involve group discussions that have been specifically designed in an inclusive way to allow each individual the opportunity to showcase their potential.
-The evaluation day will also involve a mental agility test (example questions below), as well as some basic typing tests.
-It is important to remember that GFRS foster a healthy development culture where we encourage and support our staff to be the very best that they can be, which is why our evaluation days are focussed on selecting people with the right values, attitudes and behaviours.
+The day will involve group discussions and tasks that have been specifically designed in an inclusive way to allow each individual the opportunity to showcase their potential.
+The assessment day will also involve a mental agility test (example questions below), as well as some basic typing tests.
+It is important to remember that GFRS foster a healthy development culture where we encourage and support our staff to be the very best that they can be, which is why our assessment days are focussed on selecting people with the right values, attitudes and behaviours.

 Mental agility example questions: